axibase/atsd/integration/spss/statistics/README.md

 ### Import from CSV Files

-* Export data from ATSD into CSV files as described in the [Exporting Data into CSV Files](#exporting-data-into-csv-files) section at the end of this article.
+* Export data from ATSD into CSV files as described in [Exporting Data into CSV Files](#exporting-data-into-csv-files).
 * Open **File > Import Data > CSV Data...**.
 * Select CSV files and click **Open** to import the `prices.sav` and `weights.sav` files.